Abortion laws in Europe - legal rollbacks and progress

 Medical professionals who help women obtain abortions outside the 24-week limit could still face charges.

-Calls for reform have grown since the conviction in 2023 of a woman who terminated a late-term pregnancy with pills.
+Calls for reform had grown since the conviction in 2023 of a woman who terminated a late-term pregnancy with pills.

 The amendment could still be altered as it is part of a broader criminal justice bill moving through parliament.